 Heart problems can often cause referred pain in the left arm due to the shared neural pathways in the spinal cord.
-Information about the heart can be confused in the spinal column leading to apparent pain in the arm.
+The pain signals from the heart can therefore be felt in the left arm.

 Your Chiropractor will examine you and conduct diagnostic tests to determine exactly what is causing your arm pain.

-Once the problem has been pinpointed, the appropriate chiropractic treatment will begin.
+Once the problem has been pinpointed, the chiropractic treatment will begin.

-Through treatment and with a few modifications to your lifestyle, your Chiropractor will correct the cause of your pain.
+Through treatment and with maybe modifications to your lifestyle, your Chiropractor will correct the cause of your pain.